-When the student is in kindergarten they are usually able to play well in the playground and maneuver their way through various play items in the fields.
-They are able to dance with a gentle rhythm and they attempt to catch big balls.
+When a student is in kindergarten, they can usually play well in the playground and maneuver their way through various play items in the fields.
+They can dance with a gentle rhythm and attempt to catch big balls.
 They can put on T-shirts, trousers, and underwear independently.
 However, this is not so for a Dyspraxic student.

-Here below is a list of probable signs of Dyspraxia to a kindergarten student:
+Here below is a list of probable signs of Dyspraxia in a kindergarten student:

 - They might appear clumsy; they will bump into objects and people.

-- Constant falls.
-This might be due to the difficulties in balance.
+- Constant falls: This might be due to balance difficulties.

-- Difficulty in constructive play that require manipulation like Building Blocks.
+- A problem in constructive play that requires manipulation, like Building Blocks.

-- In ability to use a knife and a fork, hence the student prefers eating with his hands.
+- Using a knife and a fork, the student prefers eating with his hands.